 It’s best to NOT aerate during times of drought and during extreme heat.
 Core Aeration during these times not only allows too much moisture to evaporate from the soil, but it also stresses and weakens the lawn.

 In the late summer and early fall is the best time to overseed a lawn.
-Warmer soil temperatures coupled with cooler daytime temperatures and less competition for weeds makes this prime time for overseeding.
-Overseeding in the spring possesses many challenges ranging from fungus and weeds, to late frosts killing the young grass and not having enough time to establish deep roots to survive the summer.
+Warmer soil temperatures coupled with cooler daytime temperatures and less competition for weeds make this prime time for overseeding.
+Overseeding in the spring possesses many challenges ranging from fungus and weeds to late frosts killing the young grass, and not having enough time to establish deep roots to survive the summer.

 Pat Burns is the owner of Mass Turf Aeration – providing high-quality core aeration services to the Norfolk County areas of Massachusetts.
 Mass Turf Aeration is now exclusive using Jonathan Green grass seed for the Aeration and Overseeding season this coming Fall.
 Follow him on Instagram and book your aeration now at https://massturfaeration.com